manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-11-13-scalable-heroku-worker-for-sidekiq.markdown

 end
 ```

 **NOTE:** It's recommended not to add the whole object into the worker because this is stored in the Redis database.
 Also the object might be changed before it's being processed by Sidekiq.
-Adding the `id` and fetching the object in the worker is a better approuch.
+Adding the `id` and fetching the object in the worker is a better approach.

 ## So far...